alexandre-lelain/nocode-nobug/src/pages/lighthouse/index.md

 Overall, your **DOM** should have the most semantics possible - use an `<article>` instead of a `<div>` to wrap a blog entry or a post for instance.
 All these little additions will help [screen readers](https://axesslab.com/what-is-a-screen-reader/) to understand better your document.

 Secondly, always use `aria-x` attributes when possible, especially on elements that do not contain text.
 For example, the `BackToTop` button of **nocode-nobug.com** has an `aria-label` attribute to help screen-readers understand its purpose since it only contains an icon with no text.
+Also, your `<images>` should all have an `alt` attribute to describe them with text.

 Your `<input>` elements should all have a `<label>` element coupled to them.